CroppedThrone/PublicAttendanceCheckBot/README.md

 # UpdateLogs

+## Update 1.04
+"/reset_attendance_list" will now display what happened when it's done with removing messages because of "/settings_auto_clear_attendances" settings. <br/>
+It will now also clear messages, even tough a user removed a message while the command is active. <br/>
+Messages from the bot will now be less likely to get send twice. (which is a good thing :D) <br/>
+27-07-2025

 ## Update 1.03
 Added /settings_remove_user_onleave. <br/>
 /attendance or i attended now uses the attendance channel ID instead of the name. <br/>